Uday Hussein: Statements before 2003

+Death

+During the Iraq War, Saddam Hussein's closest aide and personal secretary, Abid Hamid Mahmud, had been captured, and told his interrogators that he and Saddam's two sons had sought refuge in Syria but were turned back.

-On the night of Monday 21 July 2003, Nawaf al-Zaidan, who had been sheltering Uday, Qusay, Mustafa and their bodyguard Abdul-Samad in his mansion in the Falah neighbourhood of northeastern Mosul, left the villa after tipping the brothers off and went to a nearby 101st Airborne base to turn in the two sons due to the combined $30 million reward.
+On the night of 21 July 2003, Nawaf al-Zaidan, who had been sheltering Uday, Qusay, Mustafa and their bodyguard Abdul-Samad in his mansion in the Falah neighbourhood of northeastern Mosul, left the villa and went to a nearby 101st Airborne base to turn in the two sons due to the combined $30 million reward.
 "He was nervous, I could tell, more nervous than anybody else I've seen dealing with it.
 Yet he had confidence in what he said.
 More than most of the other people," the 23-year-old American military intelligence sergeant who interviewed al-Zaidan told 60 Minutes II.
 "He had exact locations.
 He also could tell very good descriptions on Qusay and Uday as well, their habits.
 He told me what exactly they looked like."
 Al-Zaidan then passed a lie detector test, which was interpreted as a definitive validation of his story.

-On the morning of Tuesday 22 July 2003, JSOC Task Force 20, aided by troops of the United States Army 101st Airborne Division, surrounded Uday, Qusay, and Qusay's 14-year-old son Mustafa during a raid on a home in the northern Iraqi city of Mosul.
-Uday had been the Ace of Hearts on the most-wanted Iraqi playing cards (Qusay was the Ace of Clubs).
+On the morning of 22 July 2003, JSOC Task Force 20, aided by troops of the United States Army 101st Airborne Division, surrounded Uday, Qusay, and Qusay's 14-year-old son Mustafa during a raid on a home in the northern Iraqi city of Mosul.
 Acting on a tip from al-Zaidan, soldiers from the 101st Airborne Division provided security while the Task Force 20 operators tried to capture the inhabitants of the house.
-As many as 200 American troops, later aided by OH-58 Kiowa helicopters, surrounded and fired upon the house, thus killing Uday, Qusay, and Qusay's son.
-After approximately four hours of battle, soldiers entered the house and found four bodies, including the Hussein brothers' bodyguard.
+As many as 200 American troops, later aided by OH-58 Kiowa helicopters, surrounded and fired upon the house, killing Uday, Qusay, and Qusay's son.
+After approximately five hours of battle, soldiers entered the house and found four bodies, including the Hussein brothers' bodyguard.